Commercial Arborist License

 The written test is multiple choice with questions regarding pesticide safety, the field of arboriculture and the diagnosis and control of specific diseases, insects and disorders of trees.
 If an applicant fails the written exam, a re-examination appointment requires another application and $200.00 examination fee.
 A "No Show" will be considered a failure and the $200.00 examination fee is forfeited.

 After passing the written test, applicants will be notified and scheduled for the second part of the examination, which normally takes place at the Connecticut Agricultural Experiment Station in New Haven on a separate date.
-The oral exam date is December 11, 2019.
-The oral exam dates for 2020 are March 11, June 10, September 9, and December 9, 2020.
+The oral exam dates are December 9, 2020, April 14, 2021, June 9, 2021, September 8, 2021, December 8, 2021.
 There is no additional charge for the second part of the exam.

 Applicants who fail the tree identification test will not proceed to the oral test.
 Applicants who pass the tree identification test will continue on to the oral test later on the same day.
 Applicants who fail either the tree identification or oral test will be required to retake the entire examination starting with the written test.
 This will require a new application and $200.00 examination fee.
 The first part of the examination (the written test) is given monthly and the second part (the tree identification and oral tests) is given on a quarterly basis.
 Examinees have 80 days to complete the exam process both written and tree identification/oral exam.
 A "No Show" will be considered a failure.